 Andrews University co-sponsors Adventist Colleges Abroad-a program in which qualified students study overseas while completing requirements for graduation at Andrews.
-This language and cultural immersion is available in nine locations: Argentina, Austria, Brazil, France, Greece, is not limited to language majors.
-See the chair of for further information.
+This language and cultural immersion is available in nine locations: Argentina, Austria, Brazil, France, Greece, Italy, Singapore, Spain, and Taiwan.
+Participation is not limited to language majors.
+See the chair of the Department of International Language Studies for further information.
 Undergraduate students may study abroad in the Andrews University Year in England at Newbold College program.
-The purpose of this program is to allow students to participate in a mation about this program can be secured by writing Newbold College or contacting the Dean of Affiliation and Extension Programs at Andrews University.
-Students should make application directly to the Admissions Office, Newbold College, Binfield, Bracknell, Berkshire, England RG424AN
+The purpose of this program is to allow students to participate in a culturally enriching academic experience.
+Information about this program can be secured by writing Newbold College or contacting the Dean of Affiliation and Extension Programs at Andrews University.
+Students should make application directly to the Admissions Office, Newbold College, Binfield, Bracknell, Berkshire, England RG42 4AN.

-STUDENT JFE
+STUDENT LIFE